Finding Angel Investors in Texas

 - Central Texas Angel Network (one of the most active Angel groups in the country)

-- Dallas Angel Network (Sammy Abdullah and I founded this group; it’s not a formal group, but we try to do 3-4 pitch meetings per year)
+- Dallas Angel Network (Sammy Abdullah and I founded this group)

 - Lone Star Angels